Dhaval2404/ImagePicker/README.md

 # Changelog

 ## Fork 2.0.0
+- `CompressionProvider.kt` logic refactor
-- Removed compress operation since it was comparing the size of the file and not of the image (and the resize operation is enough);
+- Removed `fun compress(maxSize: Int): Builder` since it was comparing the size of the file and not the image (and the resize operation is enough);
-- Image maxResultSize (resize) algorithm refactor;
+- Image maxResultSize (resize) algorithm refactor: `fun maxResultSize(width: Int, height: Int, keepRatio: Boolean = false): Builde`;
 - Replaced AsyncTask with coroutines

 ---